Linux System Administrator - IT-Online

-We are seeking an experienced system administrator who will be responsible for managing the enterprise-class infrastructure, creating new solutions, maintaining existing systems, administering databases (PostgreSQL, Redis, MongoDB, Cassandra), and providing security.
-This role offers excellent career growth opportunities as well as lucrative incentives and benefits.
+- Responsible for managing the enterprise-class infrastructure, creating new solutions, maintaining existing systems, administering databases (PostgreSQL, Redis, MongoDB, Cassandra), and providing security.

 - Installation, configuration, and maintenance of application servers and databases